-Students may enroll by special arrangement.
-All students registering for Directed Research must be accepted by a DISL faculty research supervisor who will be in residence at DISL during the research.
-Project topic, duration, credit and acceptance by a supervisor must be arranged prior to registration at DISL.
-Please contact one of the listed faculty members for suggested topics in their area of expertise.
-Students are expected to enroll and conduct their research over 5 weeks.
-Directed Studies may be taken to enhance a student's research experience, but are not intended to substitute for research credit that is directly related to a student's thesis project.
+Students enrolled in Directed Research must be accepted by a DISL faculty research supervisor.
+The project topic, duration, and credit must be arranged before registration.
+Students are expected to conduct their research over 5 weeks.
+Directed Studies can enhance research experience but are not intended to replace research credit related to a thesis project.
 Contact DISL UP Registrar for details.

-May Term- May 08- 19 M-F (9A-4P)Enroll in one course only in this session.Biology and Conservation of Marine Turtles(2cr UG/G)Dr. Wibbels
+May Term- May 6th - 17th M-F (9AM - 4PM) Enroll in one course only in this session.Biology and Conservation of Marine Turtles (2cr UG/G)Dr. Wibbels

-This introductory course will provide an overview of the biology and conservation of marine turtles.
-Topics to be covered include the identification, distribution, nesting behavior, migratory behavior, feeding ecology, population biology and genetics, developmental habitats, temperature-dependent sex determination, paleontology and conservation of marine turtles.
-Students will obtain a detailed knowledge of sea turtle biology; gain an understanding of why many sea turtle species have become endangered; and how proper management has allowed some populations to recover.
-The course will culminate with an overnight, multi-day field trip to sea turtle nesting beaches and foraging grounds in the southeastern U.S. The class will also visit sea turtle research and rehabilitation facilities.
-The overnight field trip will provide students with the opportunity to observe loggerhead, green, and leatherback turtles in their natural habitats.
+This course offers an in-depth understanding of marine turtle biology and conservation, covering topics such as identification, distribution, nesting behavior, migratory behavior, feeding ecology, population biology, genetics, developmental habitats, temperature-dependent sex determination, paleontology, and conservation.
+Students will gain a comprehensive understanding of sea turtle biology, understand why some species have become endangered, and learn how proper management has helped some populations recover.
+The course concludes with an overnight field trip to southeastern U.S. nesting beaches and research facilities, allowing students to observe turtles in their natural habitats.

-Special fees apply and will be determined based on enrollment (approximately \$625.00, meals not incuded).
-A trip deposit (1/2) will be due on March 06, 2023, with the remaining portion due on April 28, 2023.
+\Special fees apply and will be determined based on enrollment (approximately \$625.00, meals not included).
+A trip deposit (1/2) will be due on March 06, 2024, with the remaining portion due on April 28, 2023.
 The fee is nonrefundable unless the class is canceled.
-Prerequisites - introductory course in biology.
+Prerequisites - Introductory course in Biology.